Dan Thomas

 In 2020, Daniel graduated from the RNCM with a Distinction in his Master’s degree.

-2023 saw Daniel leave Black Dyke to pursue a different career and a relocation saw him re-join the Cory Band for a short spell.
+2023 saw Daniel leave Black Dyke to pursue a different career and a relocation led him to re-join the Cory Band for a short spell.
 Dan joined the Flowers Band in January of 2024.
+In 2024 Dan was awarded the ‘Most Outstanding Player’ award at the National Finals, an achievement he is very proud of.

 Originally from Taiwan, Nina started playing the euphonium at the age of 8 in her home city of Taichung.
 In 2022, she completed her bachelor’s degree studying Music at Taipei National University of the Arts, under Tzu-Hsiang Lin.
 After relocating to the UK to study for a Masters of Music in Instrumental Performance at the Royal Birmingham Conservatoire (RBC), under Chris Robertson; she has been bestowed several prestigious accolades including becoming a 2022 Boise Scholar and the winner of RBC Brass Prize 2023.